ipfs-shipyard/ignite-metrics/docs/telemetry/CollectionPolicy.md

 Before 2022Q4, telemetry was only implemented in https://github.com/ipfs/ipfs-webui and https://github.com/ipfs/ipfs-desktop, using our [self-hosted countly](https://count.ly/community-edition) server.
 The telemetry implemented within ipfs-webui and ipfs-desktop was opt-in only. i.e. metrics data was sent only if a user specifically opted-in to collecting metrics.

-Our other projects did not do telemetry or any metrics data collection and did not mention telemetry or metrics at all.
-The only exception is https://github.com/ipfs/ipfs-companion where we have had a [privacy policy since 2019-02-15](https://github.com/ipfs/ipfs-companion/blob/main/PRIVACY-POLICY.md).
-The privacy policy in ipfs-companion indicates that no data is collected whatsoever, and that will be changing.
+Our other projects did not implement telemetry or collection of any metrics data.
+The only exception was https://github.com/ipfs/ipfs-companion where we have had a [privacy policy since 2019-02-15](https://github.com/ipfs/ipfs-companion/blob/main/PRIVACY-POLICY.md).
+The privacy policy in ipfs-companion indicates that no data is collected whatsoever, and that will be changing in the future.

 ## Metrics collection expectations